 Special note about logistics for entry and exit of China

 Your price includes entry and exit of China, as part of the group arrangement.
 Our entry point is the Torugart Pass.
 Our exit point is Beijing / Tianjin.
 This is agreed as part of the permissions given for our group to ride overland across China, and is done well in advance of travel.
-You are not able to change your exit point after 31 January 2017.
+You are not able to change your exit point after 31 December before the start of the trip.
 Should you wish to have a different exit point to the main group, you must inform us on booking and additional charges will apply, depending on the exit arrangement that you want.

 What about my health when I am abroad?

 Before you travel, we strongly recommend that you visit your GP or a specialised travel clinic to get advice on the recommended vaccinations and other health protection measures needed for the countries on this trip.
 As background, the websites listed below may prove useful.

 It is a condition of your travel with us that you have in place travel / medical insurance to cover you for medical treatment and repatriation if you suffer any illness or injury when on the expedition, including any injury sustained from riding or being a passenger on a motorcycle.

 Please note that many countries on this route do not have the same level of medical infrastructure nor consistent medical standards that you may be used to.
 In particular, emergency services often may be a long distance away, with no co-ordinated response, or sometimes no medical response available within reasonable times.